gorkaerana/ninetales/README.md

 ```

 ## Etymology
 [Ninetales](https://bulbapedia.bulbagarden.net/wiki/Ninetales_(Pok%C3%A9mon)) is a Pokemon loosely based on the [nine-tailed fox](https://en.wikipedia.org/wiki/Nine-tailed_fox), mythical fox entity in Chinese, Korean, Vietnamese, and Japanese folklore.
-"The fox spirit is an especially prolific shapeshifter", which is the approach this library takes to converting between Python data model paragigms.
+"The fox spirit is an especially prolific shapeshifter", is the approach this library takes to converting between Python data model paragigms.

 ## Installation
 For the time being and until we have a stable enough API: